 They hold soft woolly fur that’s grey, brown, or reddish to yellowish brown.
 However, the most prominent feature of the Galago is its amazing big saucer-like eyes that give it good night vision.

-In addition to other prominent features, Galagos are fast and agile creatures with powerful hind limbs, and a long bushy tail.
+In addition to other prominent features, Galagos in Kibale Forest are fast and agile creatures with powerful hind limbs, and a long bushy tail.
 Their strong hind legs help in performing large leaps.

-Bushbabies have bat-like ears which help them to track insects in the dark.
+Counting the Bushbabies in Kibale National Park, they’ve bat-like ears which help them to track insects in the dark.
 Usually, they catch them from the ground or snatch them in the air.

 As this lovely monkey roams through the thick scrubs, it folds its subtle ears back to protect them and also while at rest.